0-Aurea/Project-Auto-BETA/README.md

 ## Introduction

-This project provides a collection of Python files for a self-learning AI system.
+Welcome to our project!
+This repository contains a collection of Python files for a self-learning AI system.

-## Files
+## File Structure

+The project consists of the following files:

 * `ai_brain.py`: A self-learning AI brain module.
-* `app.py`: A Flask application for the AI system.
+* `app.py`: A Flask application for interacting with the AI brain.
-* `brain.py`: A Python file for a self-learning AI system.
-* `artificial/fake.py`: A Python file for generating fake data.
+* `artificial/fake.py`: A module for generating fake data.
+* `brain.py`: A module for neural network implementation.

 ## Getting Started